oscarmlage/oscarmlagecom/src/content/works/discoazul.md

 type: work
 order: 30
 goals:
-  - Responsible for company infrastructure and environments.
+  - Managed, monitored and built the Linux infrastructure, as well as the different environments.
-  - Server management with Linux, Debian and tools like Apache, Nginx, Sphinx, MTA, MySQL
+  - Configured and monitored all the servers, as well as their web services, databases and MTAs.
-  - Contributed to the dev team with PHP and JS.
+  - Developed an ecommerce system, CMSs and several APIs using PHP and Javascript.
 ---